Reed O'Connor: Significant cases

-On October 5, 2018, O'Connor ruled that the Indian Child Welfare Act was unconstitutional.
+In 2018, O'Connor ruled that the Indian Child Welfare Act was unconstitutional.
+The Fifth Circuit reversed O'Connor's ruling on appeal, and the reversal was upheld by the Supreme Court in Haaland v.
+Brackeen (2023).

 On October 31, 2021, O'Connor ruled that the First Amendment and the Religious Freedom Restoration Act provide religious employers an exemption from Title VII of the Civil Rights Act's ban on discrimination "on the basis of...sex".

 In 2022, O'Connor issued a preliminary injunction blocking the Pentagon from enforcing a COVID-19 vaccine requirement for its Navy Seals.
 O'Connor said the U.S. government had "no license" to abrogate the freedoms of the Navy SEALs.
 The preliminary injunction was partially stayed by the Supreme Court on March 25, 2022.

-In October of 2022, O'Connor ruled that the Boeing Company committed criminal acts when not disclosing the MCAS system of the FAA.
+In October 2022, O'Connor ruled that the Boeing Company committed criminal acts when not disclosing the MCAS system of the FAA.
 This contradicted the previous settlement the federal government made with Boeing, and opened the door for new legal action by victims families.

+In VanDerStok v.
+Garland (2023), O'Connor issued a nationwide injunction blocking a rule issued in 2022 by the ATF that classified receiver blanks as "firearms" or firearm "frames or receivers" within the meaning of the Gun Control Act.
+By classifying receiver blanks as firearms, the ATF rule required such receiver blanks to have serial numbers, required manufacturers of such receiver blanks to be licensed, and required commercial sellers to conduct background checks for purchasers.
+O'Connor determined that the ATF rule exceeded the agency's authority, ruling that receiver blanks were not firearms or firearm receivers.
+The U.S. has appealed to the Fifth Circuit, and O'Connor's injunction was administratively stayed by the U.S. Supreme Court pending further proceedings.
+The Supreme Court later reversed O'Connor's opinion in Bondi v.
+VanDerStok, in an opinion written by Trump appointee Neil Gorsuch.

+In an act criticized as an example of forum shopping, Elon Musk's website X (Twitter) filed two lawsuits in O'Connor's court division although neither it nor the defendants are located in Texas.
+Judge O'Connor drew additional scrutiny after published reports revealed that he owned stock in Tesla, another company run by Musk.
+On August 13, 2024, Judge O'Connor recused himself from one of those cases — the lawsuit against the World Federation of Advertisers.